SeanShubin/documentation/videos/character/character.md

 ### Encoding
 The rules for converting between code units and characters in a charset.
-If the size of a code unit can be different from the size of a code point, this will involve converting between these as well.
+If the size of a code unit can be different from the size of a code point, this will involve converting between code units and code points as well.

 ### Font
 A set of glyphs with a particular set of parameters, such as weight, slope, width, serif, monospaced, etc.